 Cleaning and Preparation.
 Cleaning is one of the most important steps in cooking leeks.
 That’s because the layers of the bulb and leaves make a good hiding place for dirt.
 Not cleaning leeks thoroughly will result in gritty food from the sand that hides deep in the plant.
 Trim off the roots, being careful to keep enough of the base to hold the leek together.
 Remove the ends of the stalks that you’re not going to use and rinse the remainder of the leek.
 The next step depends on the type of cooking or dish you’re making.

-For all other methods, cut the trimmed leeks in half lengthwise and submerge in water.
-Thumb the layers open without pulling them apart, allowing the grit and dirt to fall out of the leek into bottom of the water bowl or sink.
+For all other methods, cut the trimmed leeks in half lengthwise and submerge them in water.
+Thumb the layers open without pulling them apart, allowing the grit and dirt to fall out of the leek into the bottom of the water bowl or sink.

 You can also slice into the leek from the top almost to the bottom, creating quarters that can now be opened up and thoroughly cleaned.